Effectively Treating Peripheral Neuropathy

 Neuropathic pain is a complex, chronic pain state that usually is accompanied by tissue injury.
 Neuropathic pain, also known as Peripheral Neuropathy, occurs because nerve fibers themselves are damaged, dysfunctional, or injured.
 These damaged nerve fibers send incorrect signals to other pain centers throughout the nervous system.
 The impact of a nerve fiber injury includes a change in nerve function both at the site of injury and areas around the injury.

-A multidisciplinary approach, such as what is available at a Pain Stop Clinic, can be a very effective way to provide relief from neuropathic pain.
+A multidisciplinary approach, such as what is available at a Pain Stop Clinics, can be a very effective way to provide relief from neuropathic pain.